crisp-im/python-crisp-api/README.md

 # python-crisp-api

-The Crisp API Golang wrapper.
+The Crisp API Python wrapper.
 Authenticate, send messages, fetch conversations, access your agent accounts from your Python code.

 Copyright 2018 Crisp IM SARL.
 See LICENSE for copying information.